thomwithoutanh/rdf-primer/_posts/2-designing-a-project/0000-02-03-budgeting.md

 ---
 layout: page
-title: "Budgeting"
+title: Budgeting
-category: designing-a-project
+category: "designing-a-project"
-date: 0000-02-03 13:20:10
+date: {}
+published: true
 ---

 >Do we have a line item for that?
 Oops....

 Sometimes, treating data responsibly in your project will cost money and resources.
 If it's too late to include responsible data considerations in the budget, you will be in the awkward (and potentially dangerous) position of deciding whether or not to be responsible; this could mean compromising on other goals, or coming up with makeshift approaches that may be unsustainable.
 Plan ahead for those budget lines that often are easily forgotten.

 ##Technology